-The Pick 3 Meal Swap Program allows a meal swipe to be exchanged for a choice of entree distinguished by the Pick 3 logo on menus and/or retail items labeled with a Pick 3 sticker.
-The entrèe comes with a choice of beverage (bottle water or can of soda) and a choice of one of the following: a piece of fruit, a bag of chips, or a pack of cookies.
-Across campus dining locations, a few Pick 3 menu choices require an additional charge.
-A designated entree bowl is available as a Pick 3 option at Donnelly Cafe.
+The Pick 3 Meal Swap Program allows a meal swipe (from any dining plan) to be exchanged for a choice of entree noted by the Pick 3 logo on menus and/or retail items labeled with a Pick 3 sticker.
+The entrée comes with a choice of beverage (bottle water or can of soda) and a choice of one of the following: a piece of fruit, a bag of chips, or a pack of cookies.
+Some Pick 3 menu choices require an additional charge.

 Thrifty Cash is the dollar amount associated with each dining plan which can be used at all retail locations on campus for more on-the-go eating.
 Purchases made using Thrifty Cash are tax exempt.